alassek/objectify/README.md

       }
     }

-If the constructor is Number, parseInt or parseFloat will be used as appropriate.
-If the constructor is Date, the original value will be returned if it fails conversion.
+Number and Date are treated specially by Objectify.
+If the function is Number, parseInt or parseFloat will be used as appropriate.
+If the function is Date, the original value will be returned if it fails conversion.

-You can also provide a function to do your own processing on the field:
+You can, of course, pass in an anonymous function as well:

     Objectify.fields({
       id: function(field) {